|

 Information technology

 is more than a cost benefit and support function.
+It

-the interests of the organization.
+interests of the organization.

-A few years ago, information technology (IT) was
+A few years ago, information technology (IT) was perceived

-and a key differentiator of service levels.
-Boardroom
+differentiator of service levels.
+Boardroom decisions

-implementation of business plans, and strategic
+of business plans, and strategic restructuring of organizations.

-In order to provide a formal structure to the
+In order to provide a formal structure to the IT function,

-IT function, it is imperative that organizations
+it is imperative that organizations develop an IT strategy.

-develop an IT strategy.
-A formal IT strategy defines
+A formal IT strategy defines the vision and objectives

-also streamlines it within a well-defined scheme
+of the IT function and also streamlines it within a

-of operations.
-Most importantly, it builds in
+well-defined scheme of operations.
+Most importantly,

-and integral function of the organization.
+an important and integral function of the organization.

 The need for business -IT strategic alignment